Bravos-Power/pyoframe/docs/learn/getting-started/basic-example/example-with-dimensions.md

 ```

-Notice that since `m.Buy` is dimensioned, `m.Buy.solution` returned a dataframe with the solution for each of indices.
+Notice that since `m.Buy` is dimensioned, `m.Buy.solution` returned a DataFrame with the solution for each of indices.

-!!! info "Returning Pandas dataframes"
+!!! info "Returning Pandas DataFrames"

-    Pyoframe currently always returns Polars dataframes but you can easily convert them to Pandas using [`.to_pandas()`](https://docs.pola.rs/api/python/stable/reference/dataframe/api/polars.DataFrame.to_pandas.html#polars.DataFrame.to_pandas).
-In the future, we plan to add support for automatically returning Pandas dataframes.
+    Pyoframe currently always returns Polars DataFrames but you can easily convert them to Pandas using [`.to_pandas()`](https://docs.pola.rs/api/python/stable/reference/dataframe/api/polars.DataFrame.to_pandas.html#polars.DataFrame.to_pandas).
+In the future, we plan to add support for automatically returning Pandas DataFrames.
 [Upvote the issue](https://github.com/Bravos-Power/pyoframe/issues/47) if you'd like this feature.